(Reading time: 14 minutes)

 FOR BEGINNER OR INTERMEDIATE STUDENTS

 The Lamb has also been used effectively in many ESL situations.
 Originally written for children, the simple language and fully illustrated art makes the message accessible for the ESL learner.
-Teachers like The Lamb because each book comes with an accompanying audio CD that allows the student to read and listen to the message at the same time.
+Teachers like The Lamb because it has an optional audio book that allows the student to read and listen to the message at the same time.
 It also has review questions after each chapter to enable both teacher and student to check for comprehension.

 Additionally, the availability of different translations means that the learner can read the material in English and then check their comprehension in their native language.

 Have the student read a few pages of The Lamb out loud each session, then go over the review questions to check for comprehension.
-The student can then practice at home by reading and listening to the CD.
+The student can then practice at home by reading and listening to the CD or online streaming.

 “We welcome the opportunity to teach Bible studies but this usually takes a lengthy period of time to get the full picture.
 With The Lamb, we are now able to begin with a quick picture of the basic message of the Bible for adults as well as children.
 As they then continue their studies, it will make sense in the context of the broad picture presented in The Lamb.”